Audi Q8 review - Engines, performance and drive

 Steering feel is like every other Audi, which means it offers no sense whatever of the road through the steering wheel rim, but is accurate and responsive to inputs anyway.
 The 8-speed automatic is not a dual clutch device but a torque converter gearbox, and can be a little hesitant off the line.

 More reviews for Q8 SUV

-The Q8 is supremely quiet at speed, with barely any wind noise and very well muted engine and road noise.
+The Q8 is supremely quiet at speed, with barely any wind or road noise and a very well muted engine.
+Even the SQ8, on larger 22-inch wheels gives a soft, cushioned ride, and at a motorway cruise the engine is doing just 1,400rpm, which makes for effortless and refined long-distance driving.

 Engines, 0-60 acceleration and top speed

 The Audi Q8 arrived first in the UK with a 3.0-litre V6 ‘mild-hybrid’ diesel engine in the 50 TDI.
 It’s an impressively smooth and refined set-up, and with 282bhp offers rapid acceleration too.
 0-62mph arrives in 6.3 seconds, and top speed is 152mph.